 Brando is a Jack Russel-Chihuahua.
 I got him in Harlem, NYC for $120 in February 2010.
 He is named after one of my favorite actors: Marlon Brando.

-I left Long island, NY on April 4, 2011 and returned on September 5, 2011.
-Exactly 5 months of travel.
+Roadtrip #1- I left Long island, NY on April 4, 2011 and returned on September 5, 2011.

 The Short Version:

 I originally embarked on this journey to develop myself as a piano player.
 I figured by being entirely reliant on the piano for food and gas would help me put more time into the piano and thus become a better, more technical player.
 I also wanted to compose my first original album.
 I believe that creativity is a delicate process that takes time to come to fruition.
-I wanted the time to be alone and explore my own unique sound through my inspirations.
+I wanted the time to be alone and explore my own unique sound through exploring my creativity through travel.